akingdom/akingdom.github.io/articles/playground-housekeeping.md

 ## 4. Find alternate services (as necessary).
-- AI text-to-image (you could stay with Playground.com for this using the newer system).
+- AI text-to-image (you could stay with Playground.com for this - [have a look at the newer system](https://playground.com/design/c/art)).
 - Artwork publishing and community site.

 For these I suggest a [read through the recommendations on this discussion](https://discord.com/channels/1108515559164883107/1138316277211996181/1306088534008008736)